The Takaful Operational Cycle

 | Adjustable Contributions | Vary based on claims experience or risk profile changes | AED 1,000 Year 1; AED 1,200 Year 2 (due to increased claims) | Requires policyholder consent and transparent explanation of adjustment basis. |

-Investment Agency: When investing through investment agency (Wakala), the operator receives a fee but does NOT participate in investment returns.
-All returns go to policyholders' fund per the Islamic Insurance standard.
+Investment Agency: When investing through investment agency (Wakala), the operator receives a fee but does not participate in investment returns.
+All returns go to the policyholders' fund.

 Claims Processing Flowchart